TOPIC(S) and/or EVENT(S)

 Dogmatic- asserting opinions in a doctrinaire or arrogant manner; opinionated.

-He gives his opinions without trying to be dogmatic
+He gives his opinions without trying to be dogmatic.

 Licentious - disregarding accepted rules or conventions